taigaio/taiga-docker/README.md

 Map a Python configuration file to `/taiga-back/settings/config.py`.
 You can use (this file)[https://github.com/taigaio/taiga-back/blob/taiga-6/docker/config.py] as an example.

 **Important**: if you use your own configuration file, don't forget to add contribs to `INSTALLED_APPS` (check the example `config.py`).

+### Front: taiga-front

+Map a `conf.json`configuration file to `/usr/share/nginx/html/conf.json`.
+You can use (this file)[https://github.com/taigaio/taiga-front/blob/taiga-6/docker/conf.json.template] as an example.

 ## Before running